 This means that if coffee of similar quality would be grown in a country with lower wages, you would be able to buy the beans for less.
 However, given the high demand and excellent reputation of Kona Coffee, it is safe to say that despite the high price, the quality is worth the price!

 Kona coffee makes up about 95% of all coffee being grown on the Big Island.
-The other 5% (and increasing) is mostly made up of beans grown in Ka’u, Puna and along the Hamakua coast.
+The other 5% is mostly made up of beans grown in Ka’u, Puna and along the Hamakua coast.
 There is even some coffee industry on the other Hawaiian islands.
 Each of these coffees has their own unique taste.
 Which coffee you will like most depends a lot on personal preference much like with beers and wines.

 Ka’u coffee has a floral bouquet, a distinctive aroma, and a very smooth taste, and is an ‘up and coming’ coffee on Hawaii.
 For the last years, Ka’u Coffee gained top ten placing in tasting competitions at the world’s largest coffee gathering: the Specialty Coffee Association of America Convention.